raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

     In this program you are using an `if, elif, else` structure to check which way round the Raspberry Pi is.
 The `if` and `elif` test three of the orientations, and if the orientation doesn't match any of these then the program assumes it is the "right" way round.
 By using the `else` statement we also catch all those other situations, like when the board is at 45 degrees or sitting level.

-1. If the board is only rotated, it will only experience 1g of acceleration in any direction; if we were to shake it, the sensor would experience more than 1g.
+1. If the board is only rotated, it will only experience 1 g of acceleration in any direction; if we were to shake it, the sensor would experience more than 1 g.
 We could then detect that rapid motion and respond.
 For this program we will introduce the `abs()` function which is not specific to the Sense HAT library and is part of standard Python. `abs()` gives us the size of a value and ignores whether the value is positive or negative.
 This is helpful as we don't care which direction the sensor is being shaken, just that it is shaken.

     ```python
     from sense_hat import SenseHat